 Taxonomic complexity in plants:

 Much of biology is built upon the idea that the diversity we see in nature can be categorised into discrete units, which at its heart is the concept of a species (refs).
-Ever since this task has been embarked upon, difficulties have emerged as to how to delimit certain species, mainly because the processes that give rise to species are in constant motion.
+Ever since this task has been embarked upon, difficulties have emerged as to how to delimit certain species, mainly because the processes that give rise to species are in constant motion (ref).
 Arguably among the most difficult groups to classify are collectively placed under the umbrella term of ‘taxonomically complex groups’ (TCGs; ref).
 A TCG is here defined as one where it is difficult to categorise the biodiversity present due to underlying processes which blur species boundaries (ref).
 TCGs are problematic, not only in terms of classification but also as to how to best conserve them (refs).
 TCGs are present across the tree of life (refs), from fungi (ref), to fish (ref), and arthropods (ref).
 TCGs are remarkably frequent in plants however, and particularly common in certain families such as Poaceae, Rosaceae, and Asteraceae (ref).
-Most TCGs are the result of plant populations that no longer undergo sexual, random mating (ref).
-The factors contributing to TCGs include selfing, apomixis (or agamospermy), hybridisation, and polyploidy.
-Selfing and apomixis disturb random mating and restrict gene flow between populations, and often interact with hybridisation and polyploidy, described below.
+TCGs can be the result of plant populations that no longer undergo sexual, random mating (ref), however other TCGs are the result of phenotypic plasticity and recent speciation blurring species boundaries (refs).
+Factors commonly contributing to TCGs include selfing, apomixis (or agamospermy), hybridisation, and polyploidy.
+Selfing and apomixis disturb random mating and restrict gene flow between populations, and often interact with hybridisation and polyploidy (ref).
+Mating system shifts from outcrossing to selfing or apomixis, drive rapid reproductive isolation from progenitor lineages through founder effects, genetic drift, and selection of advantageous recessive alleles.
+Further, this leads to strong population structure, characterised many and varied subtle morphological changes between populations.
+Similar phenomena result from ploidy level variation (ref), however hybridisation can assist in moving genetic material between populations, which can produce yet more morphological variation (ref).

 The role of hybridisation in taxonomic complexity:

-Hybridisation, defined here as the exchange of genetic material between different species, is an important factor driving taxonomic complexity.
+Hybridisation, defined here as the exchange of genetic material between different species, is an important factor driving taxonomic complexity (ref).
+Introgression can result from hybridisation, where there is a permanent incorporation of genetic material from one species in the genetic background of another (ref).
 The role of hybridisation is not simple however, as many different outcomes are possible.
-Hybridisation can be destructive, where rare species may lose their genetic integrity, resulting in populations of entirely hybrid genotypes (refs).
-On the other hand hybridisation can be creative, by allowing adaptive traits to move between species (ref), and can even lead to speciation (ref).
+Hybridisation can be destructive, where rare species may lose their genetic integrity, resulting in populations of entirely hybrid genotypes, and can eventually lead to the extinction of the rarer species (refs).
+On the other hand hybridisation can be creative, by allowing adaptive traits to move between species (ref).
+In the extreme, new species can be formed in a process known as hybrid speciation (ref).
+Hybridisation which results in speciation has two main flavours: polyploid hybrid speciation where the hybrid species has duplicated its chromosome complement (allopolyploidy), and homoploid hybrid speciation where the parental species and the hybrid remain at the same ploidy level (refs).
 Many TCGs involve hybridisation which blurs species boundaries, coupled with processes that may allow the hybrid derivatives to persist (ref).
 Examples include agamic complexes, in which hybridisation is combined with a mode of asexual reproduction (e.g. apomixis) to propagate lineages (ref), polyploid complexes, where the hybrid derivatives are sexual polyploids (ref), and homogamic complexes (or homoploid complexes, e.g. Helianthus (ref)), where hybrid derivatives are mainly diploid and isolated from parental progenitors ecologically (ref).